EnlighterJS/Plugin.WordPress/FAQ.md

 ### Inline Styles are missing within the Visual Editor ###
 This feature requires WordPress 3.9 (new TinyMCE Version) - but you can still use shortcodes for inline highlighting!

-### Should i use Shortcode`s or the Visual-Editor Integration ? ###
-The use of Shortcode is only recommended when working in Text-Mode.
-By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.

 ### How can i enable the Theme-Customizer ? ###
 To enable the Theme-Customizer you have to select the theme named *Custom* as default theme.
 The Theme-Customizer will appear immediately.